MicrosoftDocs/visualstudio-docs/mac/azure-functions-lab.md

 # Getting started with Azure Functions in Visual Studio for Mac

 In this lab, you'll learn how to get started building Azure Functions using Visual Studio for Mac.
-You'll also integrate with Azure storage tables, which represents one of the many kinds of bindings and triggers available to Azure Functions developers.
+You'll also integrate with Azure storage tables, which represent one of the many kinds of bindings and triggers available to Azure Functions developers.

 ## Objectives